crispycat98/Prodigy_Infotech_Internship/README.md

-# Prodigy InfoTech — Cybersecurity Internship Tasks
+# Prodigy InfoTech - My work as a Cybersecurity Intern

 This repo has all the work I did during my cybersecurity internship at Prodigy InfoTech.
 Each task is in its own folder with a standalone Python script.
 The focus across all five was practical security concepts such as encryption, password analysis, input capture, and network traffic inspection.